 Warner Lakes redband trout

-The Cattle Camp area of the main McCloud River is a popular location for targeting McCloud River redband trout.
-Trout on the main stem are generally redband x rainbow hybrids.
-To catch pure strain redbands, try one of few small tributaries of the McCloud River that is open to fishing.
+The Cattle Camp area is a popular location for targeting McCloud River redband trout on the McCloud River itself.
+It holds redband x rainbow hybrids.
+To catch pure strain redband trout, try one of few small tributaries of the McCloud River that are open to fishing.
+Streams available include Ash, Swamp, and Trout creek.
 Sheepheaven, Moosehead, Edson, and Bull creek, as well as portions of Dry Creek are closed to fishing year round.
-Streams available to target McCloud River redbands in include Ash, Swamp, and Trout creek.

-The Pit River redband trout is native to the Pit River.
+Pit River redband trout (O.m. stonei) are native to the Pit River drainage.
 It is currently only found in a few isolated headwater streams of the Pit River.
-The Pit River redband trout is regarded as an extant population of Sacramento River redband trout.

 Two additional subspecies of rainbow trout (O. mykiss) are native to California: